 You must first formally withdraw from your class(es) online or in person.
 If you are eligible for a tuition refund, allow a minimum of 6 weeks to process.
-Refer to the Academic Calendar or Schedule of Classes for refund dates.
+Refer to the Academic Calendar (https://windward.hawaii.edu/academic-calendar) or Schedule of Classes for refund dates.